Bond and Long Term Payment Types Currently in Use

-Municipal Property Corporation (MPC) is a non-profit corporation created by the city as a financing mechanism for the purpose of financing the construction or acquisition of capital improvement projects for lease to and use by the city.
+Municipal Property Corporation (MPC) is a non-profit corporation created in 1967 by the city as a financing mechanism for the purpose of financing the construction or acquisition of capital improvement projects for lease to and use by the city.
 The MPC is governed by a board of directors consisting of citizens from the community approved by the City Council.
 MPC bonds are secured by the city's lease payments which are in turn secured by city excise tax and other undesignated general fund revenues.
 These bonds may be issued without a vote of the citizens.

 Scottsdale Preserve Authority (SPA) is a non-profit corporation formed in February 1997 by the city for the purpose of acquiring land and land improvements for the McDowell Sonoran Preserve.
 The SPA is governed by a board of directors consisting of citizens from the community approved by Scottsdale City Council.
 SPA bonds are secured by the city’s lease payments which are in turn secured by the city's 0.2% transaction privilege sales and use tax which was approved by voters in 1995, and by the city’s 0.15% transaction privilege sales and use tax which was approved by voters in 2004.
 In order for SPA bonds to be used, the bond issue must first be approved by a vote of the citizens.

-Improvement District (ID) bonds are sold by districts that are formed by property owners in a designated area within the city who agree to be assessed for the repayment of the costs of constructing improvements which benefit their property.
+Improvement District (ID) bonds are sold by special purpose districts that are formed by property owners in a designated area within the city who agree to be assessed for the repayment of the costs of constructing improvements which benefit their property.
 The city is the repayment source of last resort to a bondholder should a property owner default on his assessment.
 ID bonds are secured by a lien on the property and improvements of all parcels in each district.
 ID bonds are typically issued to finance local street, water or sewer improvements; or to acquire an existing water or sewer operation.

 - Adopted FY 2020/21 Budget